extrawurst/extrawurst.github.io/_posts/2018-10-23-bitbucket-plugin.md

 ## The Setup (on mac)

-Three simple steps to get up and runing:
+Three simple steps to get up and running:

 * Install prerequesits
 * Run local BB server